MIT-Emerging-Talent/ET6-CDSP-group-08-repo/2_data_preparation/README.md

 2. **Process**

-    - Dropped irrelevant columns
+    - Dropped irrelevant columns.
-    - Inspected the data to the its shape and whether it has null values or not
+    - Inspected the data to the its shape and whether it has null values or not.
-    - Filled the null values
+    - Filled the null values.
+    - Added a conflict status column.
+    - removed any row with `Bioenergy` technology in it.

 3. **Output datasets**